Quick Overview

 In India, GIPSA comprises four PSUs, namely New India Assurance, Oriental Insurance, United India Insurance, and National Insurance.
 Private insurers have their own PPN with individual contract rates.
 So, it's only normal for one hospital to appear simultaneously on multiple PPNs (for both PSU and private insurers).

 Curious to know how a hospital joins a panel step-by-step and why it matters for cashless?
-Check out our detailed guide on Cashless Health Insurance in 2025.
+Check out our detailed guide on Cashless Health Insurance.

 Features of PPN Rates in Health Insurance